Loschcode/rails_async_migrations/README.md

 Turning data changes into a `rake task` can be a good idea, and it's ideal to test it out too, but sometimes you need this **fat ass loop** of **>1,000,000 records** which will be run **once, and only once** to be run fast and without locking down the deployment process itself; making a `rake task` for that is overkill.
 After all, it will only be used once and within a specific structure / data context.
 This gem is here to answer this need.

+## Warning

+Migrating your data isn't easy and this gem isn't some magical technology.
+Putting some of your migration logic into a parallel asynchronous queue has consequences.
+Be careful about what you turn asynchronous:

+- Does it have any relation with what's run synchronously ?
+- Should I configure my workers to repeat the migration, or kill it after one attempt ?
+- Should I use ActiveRecord functionalities or use it without ?

+This is all up to you, but be aware this solves some problems, but needs you to think of the different strategies you should use it in, depending your project.

 ## Requirements

 You can use this library through different background processing technologies